wekeo/learn-olci/README.md

 ### Running on cloud platforms

-If you are running on a remote Jupyter Hub (e.g. WEkEO or Insula) you will need to perform some additional steps to ensure that you have the right python environment loaded in your notebook.
+If you are running on a remote Jupyter Hub (e.g. WEkEO or the Destination Earth Data Lake or Service Platforms) you will need to perform some additional steps to ensure that you have the right python environment loaded in your notebook.
 When running locally, as long you have activated the correct environment, Jupyter will load it into your the "kernel" which runs your code by default.
 On cloud systems, we have to add the kernel to the system and apply it manually when we run.

 To add an environment to a kernel you should first build the environment and activate it as described above.
 Once you have done this, you can add your environment to a kernel from the command line as follows: